TommyKim97/TommyKim97/README.md

 ## Hi, I'm Soyoung Kim 👋

-I'm a Junior Front-end developer living in Seoul, South Korea 😄
+I'm a Junior Front-end developer living in South Korea 😄
   <br/>
 Hope you have a great day ☘️
   <br/>